FreeBrewers/FranciscanaAPA/recipe.rst

 The first version of Franciscana APA was brewed in collaboration with Denis Galvão and Vinicius Carpentieri from Hop'n Roll Beer Club, Curitiba, Paraná, Brazil. http://hopnroll.com.br/

+We forgot the guaraná this time. :P

+But you can use 70 g of Guaraná powder.
+Add the Guaraná mixture the last 15 minutes.

 American Pale Ale
 =================